RaXx00n/CPE-it/README.md

 With all three components of the ELK stack running, you should be able to go to 127.0.0.1:5601 on your browser and see the Dashboard.
 Click on Analytics > Discover and verify that your data has been ingested from the JSON file.

+<b>Configure the ELK Stack for authentication</b>

+Note the password generated from the command below run from /usr/share/elasticsearch/bin/

+ <code>./elasticsearch-reset-password elastic</code>

+ Copy and paste the password into the password field in /usr/share/logstash/logstash.conf

+ Note the enrollment token generated from the command below run from /usr/share/elasticsearch/bin/

+ <code>./elasticsearch-create-enrollment-token --url https://127.0.0.1:9200 -s kibana</code>

+ Navigate to 127.0.0.1:5601 and paste this token in, then you may need to run the following command from /usr/share/kibana/bin:

+ <code>./kibana-verification-code</code>

+This is the code to connect Kibana back to Elasticsearch.

+Now all three components of the stack should be working and connected to each other and digesting the default path set in logstash.conf.
+By default it is
+/home/kali/Desktop/testdata.ndjson

+testdata.ndjson has been included in the repo